 Styled lists - Allows you to add styled bullet-point lists inside your content.
 Check out some of the examples below.

-Dividers – Pretty self explanatory again really, some styled dividers to help organise your content in pages.
+Dividers – Pretty self-explanatory, some dividers to help keep your content organize.

 Testimonial - Another one of my favorite design elements, perfect for landing pages and creating a client testimonial page on your site.

 Call to action – Adding call-to-actions is a great way to engage with your audience on your sales pages and other landing pages.